Impact

 Reel

 This project had a fast turnaround with direct involvement from Messenger Leadership.
-What kept it on track wasn't rushing the design — it was ruthless prioritization and transparent communication.
+Prioritization and transparent communication helped keep the project on track.
 I ran dogfooding sessions with the engineering team to validate that designs were true to spec before handoff.

 04 —Outcome